wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ### Demo 5 (Sample Joomlart Free Templates Example Applications)

-1. Follow the all the pre-requisite steps above
+1. Follow the all the pre-requisite at the top of this page

-2. In addition to the pre-requisite steps above alter the following settings in your Stackscript:
+2. Once the pre-requisite steps are all followed, also alter the following settings in your Stackscript:

 #### Demo JA Template One